-CFIUS notices are typically submitted jointly by the parties, typically the investing entity and the target, to the notified transaction
+CFIUS filings are usually submitted jointly by the parties, typically the investing entity and the target, to the notified transaction.

-Though the new regulations mandate filings for certain transactions, CFIUS review remains predominantly a voluntary process, as most transactions subject to CFIUS's jurisdiction do not meet the mandatory filing criteria.
+Though the CFIUS regulations now mandate filings for certain transactions, CFIUS review remains predominantly a voluntary process, as most transactions subject to CFIUS's jurisdiction do not meet the mandatory filing criteria.
 Even for transactions under CFIUS's voluntary authorities, CFIUS may request parties notify a transaction of interest and has the authority to initiate reviews directly.
-Notably, under FIRRMA, CFIUS is pursuing non-notified transactions more aggressively, so the risk of CFIUS reaching out on a non-notified transaction has generally increased compared with past years.
+CFIUS is pursuing non-notified transactions more aggressively, so the risk of CFIUS reaching out on a non-notified transaction has generally increased compared with past years.

 Mandatory filing requirements apply only with respect to controlling investments or covered investments (i.e., "covered transactions") in TID US businesses.
 Specifically, subject to certain exemptions, mandatory filings are required in the following two circumstances:

 - The acquisition of 25 percent or more of the voting interests in a TID US business by a person in which a single foreign government holds, directly or indirectly, a 49 percent or greater voting interest.
 All parents in the investor's ownership chain are deemed 100 percent owners, so dilution of ownership interests is not recognized for purposes of this test